diegodiazgarciadev/Play-games-using-your-eyes/README.md

 # How does it work?

-Basically what I build, is a translator that has an eye image as an input and a action on the output.
+Basically what I built, is a translator that take an eye image as an input and a action on the output.
 We could say it is something like that:

 ![image](https://user-images.githubusercontent.com/82879300/136744872-3f10c188-0586-46af-a25a-d154f288d252.png)